BlazeVertex/OnlyfansPriceScraper/README.md

 That's it!
 Pip will now install all the required packages as specified in the requirements.txt file.

+To use the program, make sure you are in the correct directory using the terminal or command prompt.
+Then, type the following command:

+bash

+``python project_name.py``

+Replace "project_name.py" with the actual name of your Python file.
+This command will execute the Python script, and the program should run as intended.

 **Dutch**:

 je hebt dit nodig [GeckoDriver](https://github.com/mozilla/geckodriver/releases)